-Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas."
+Page No. Forward looking statements Assumptions Risk factors 7 Overview of the business and overall performance - About the Group "Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board of Directors of Falcon (the "Board") believes support the exploitation of unconventional oil and gas."
 The countries in which the Group operates support the exploitation of unconventional oil and gas.
 The countries in which the Group operates may change their regulatory environment which might adversely impact the exploitation of unconventional oil and gas resources.
-Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "The area is remote and sparsely populated and the Board believes it is well suited for oil and gas projects."
+8 Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "The area is remote and sparsely populated and the Board believes it is well suited for oil and gas projects."
 The area is well suited for oil and gas projects.
 (1) As the Beetaloo Basin is relatively under-explored it may not have shale oil, and shale gas commercial potential.
-Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "The Board believes the Beetaloo Basin is relatively underexplored and has shale oil and shale gas potential."
+8 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "The Board believes the Beetaloo Basin is relatively underexplored and has shale oil and shale gas potential."
 The Beetaloo Basin is relatively under-explored and has shale oil and shale gas commercial potential.
 (1) As the Beetaloo Basin is relatively under-explored it may not have shale oil and shale gas commercial potential.
-Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "Falcon announced that Origin Energy Limited ("Origin") had submitted a notification of discovery and an initial report on discovery ("Notification of Discovery") to the Department of Primary Industry and Resources of the Northern Territory, Australia ("DPIR") on the Amungee NW-1H well prepared a contingent gas resource estimate using probabilistic methods and reservoir evaluation data, in addition to regional seismic data."
+8-9 Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "Falcon announced that Origin Energy Limited ("Origin") had submitted a notification of discovery and an initial report on discovery ("Notification of Discovery") to the Department of Primary Industry and Resources of the Northern Territory, Australia ("DPIR") on the Amungee NW-1H well prepared a contingent gas resource estimate using probabilistic methods and reservoir evaluation data, in addition to regional seismic data."
 A discovery has been made and a material gas resource announced, the Beetaloo Basin will continue to be explored.
-(1) Despite the Notification of Discovery and the announcement of a material gas resource commerciality may not be reached.
-Beetaloo basin, Northern Territory, Australia -Transformational Farm out of Beetaloo unconventional acreage This section in the document from "On 21 August 2014 finalised with the DPIR." contains forward- looking statements pertaining to the intended work programme, near term expectations and bringing the project toward commerciality.
+(1) Despite the Notification of Discovery and the announcement of a material gas resource, commerciality may not be reached.
+9 Beetaloo basin, Northern Territory, Australia -Transformational Farm out of Beetaloo unconventional acreage This section in the document from "On 21 August 2014 remaining work programme." contains forward-looking statements pertaining to the intended work programme, near term expectations and bringing the project toward commerciality.
 The work programme will continue and the project will be brought towards commerciality.
 (1) The risks are (1) the work programme does not continue and /or (2) the project is not brought to commerciality.
-Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document from "On 28 April 2016 Falcon provided the following update Origin will now assume 100% of the future costs of the farmout.
+10 -15 Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document from "On 28 April 2016 Falcon provided the following update The draft Final Report, which was due to be published in early November 2017, will now be released mid-December 2017, with the Final Report to be published in March 2018."
 The Group has assumed that the nine well programme will continue as planned.
 (1) The risks are (1) the work programme does not continue and /or (2) the project is not brought to commerciality.
-Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "The area is remote and sparsely populated and the Board believes it is well suited for oil and gas projects."
-Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "The Board believes the Beetaloo Basin is relatively underexplored and has shale oil and shale gas potential."
-Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "Falcon announced that Origin Energy Limited ("Origin") had submitted a notification of discovery and an initial report on discovery ("Notification of Discovery") to the Department of Primary Industry and Resources of the Northern Territory, Australia ("DPIR") on the Amungee NW-1H well Overview of the business and overall performance - Beetaloo Basin, Northern Territory, Australia - Overview "The area is remote and sparsely populated and the Board believes it is well suited for oil and gas projects."
-Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "The Board believes the Beetaloo Basin is relatively under-explored and has shale oil and shale gas potential."
-Beetaloo basin, Northern Territory, Australia - Discoveries and prospectivity "Falcon announced that Origin Energy Limited ("Origin") had submitted a notification of Discovery' and an initial report on discovery ("Notification of Discovery") to the Department of Primary Industry and Resources of the Northern Territory, Australia ("DPIR") on the Amungee NW-1H well